We’ve rounded up our favorite cat scratcher products to keep your cat’s claws distracted from the carpets and the furniture.

 The honeycomb corrugated cardboard is reversible for double use and is super-satisfying for your cat to scratch.

-Best of all, the whole box is fully recyclable after your cat is done with it.
+Best of all, the whole box can be recycled after your cat is done with it.

 Fat Cat Kitty Hoots Big Mama’s Scratchy Box for Cats